dragonflyoss/nydus/docs/containerd-env-setup.md

 sudo systemctl restart containerd
 ```

-## Start A Local Registry Container
+## Start a Local Registry Container

 ```bash
 sudo docker run -d --restart=always -p 5000:5000 registry
 ```

-## Convert An Image To Nydus Format
+## Convert an Image to Nydus Format

+Currently, nydus image must be created by converting from an existed OCI or docker v2 image.
+Please make sure you are authorized to pull and push the target registry.
+The basic method is to use `docker pull` and `docker push` to validate your access to the target registry.

 ```bash
 sudo nydusify convert --nydus-image /usr/local/bin/nydus-image --source ubuntu --target localhost:5000/ubuntu-nydus
 ```

-## Create New Pods With Nydus Format Image
+## Create New Pods with Nydus Image in Kubernetes

 For example, use the following `nydus-sandbox.yaml` and `nydus-container.yaml`

-`nydus-sandbox.yaml`:
+The `nydus-sandbox.yaml` looks like below:

 ```yaml
 metadata: